How do you know you have an obsessive-compulsive disorder?

 Components of Obsessive-Compulsive Disorder

-1. Obsession is defined as the repetitive thoughts, urges or images.
+1. Obsession is defined as repetitive thoughts, urges or images.
 These thoughts are strong enough to initiate action.

 2. Unlike obsession, compulsion is a repetitive behavior or action caused by repetitive thoughts, urges or images in an individual’s mind.